chr-krenn/chr-krenn-fhj-ws2017-sd17-pse/README.md

 After that run the unit/integration tests or deploy the app:
 <pre>
+### deploy the app without any testing as fast as possible
+# (sample data will still be inserted!)
+mvn clean wildfly:deploy -DskipTests -Djacoco.skip=true

 ### run unit tests and package application:
 mvn clean package